nattvara/saas/README.md

 ### Firefox extensions

 The camera module uses selenium to render pages.
 To improve performance saas uses [uBlock Origin](https://github.com/gorhill/uBlock) to block ads.
-To have greater access to more webpages saas uses [I don't care about cookies](https://www.i-dont-care-about-cookies.eu/) to bypass popups and GDPR concent forms.
-Many websites also employ the practice of paywalls for some of their content, however, many websites leave their site open to users comming from search engines and social media sites.
-Saas therfore has a small custom [firefox extension](extensions/referer_header) to rewrite all http requests made from firefox to include the header `Referer: https://google.com` - this will allow access to a lot more content on the web.
+To have greater access to more webpages saas uses [I don't care about cookies](https://www.i-dont-care-about-cookies.eu/) to bypass popups and GDPR consent forms.
+Many websites also employ the practice of paywalls for some of their content, however, many websites leave their site open to users coming from search engines and social media sites.
+Saas therefore has a small custom [firefox extension](extensions/referer_header) to rewrite all http requests made from firefox to include the header `Referer: https://google.com` - this will allow access to a lot more content on the web.

 #### Updating uBlock Origin